 Step 2: Build a Portfolio

 A portfolio consists of samples of published work that highlight a writer's style and composition skills.
-When looking for freelance jobs, a writer needs a portfolio.
+When looking for freelance jobs, a writer needs a portfolio to present to clients.
 A beginning writer's portfolio may include work completed in college or through an internship.
-Collecting a body of published samples may entail writing for newspapers, magazines, blogs or other publications.
+Collecting a body of published samples may entail writing for newspapers, magazines, blogs, or other publications without payment.

 Step 3: Seek Freelance Assignments

-Much of a freelance writer's time is spent looking for work.
+A sizable portion of a freelance writer's time is spent looking for work.
 Writers can find job opportunities through both print and online media.
 There are different methods for finding assignments.
-Freelancers can apply for writing positions, or send out query letters and article proposals directly to editors of various publications.
+Freelancers can apply for writing positions or send out query letters and article proposals directly to editors of various publications.
 If an editor approves a proposal, he or she may negotiate a contract with the freelance writer and outline requirements for the article.
 Freelance writers seldom work for just one publisher and often work for several at the same time.

 - Join a professional organization.
-Professional organizations like the American Society of Journalists and Authors or the National Writers Union are helpful for new writers.
-These organizations offer networking opportunities that assist freelancers with acquiring clients, internship opportunities and even insurance discounts.
+Professional organizations, like the American Society of Journalists and Authors or the National Writers Union, offer networking opportunities that assist freelancers with acquiring clients, internship opportunities, and even insurance discounts.
 Local writing organizations also exist for writers living in or near major cities.